mugpeng/DROMA_MCP/README.md

 ## 🚀 Overview

 DROMA MCP Server bridges the gap between AI assistants and cancer pharmacogenomics analysis by providing a natural language interface to the [DROMA.R](https://github.com/mugpeng/DROMA_R) and [DROMA.Set](https://github.com/mugpeng/DROMA_Set) packages.

+It is a part of [DROMA project](https://github.com/mugpeng/DROMA).
+Visit the [official DROMA website](https://droma01.github.io/) for comprehensive documentation and interactive examples.

 ### Key Features